Willi0t/slack2.0/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Install instructions

+this is made using yarn classic. therefore you need to use yarn install and after that uppdate mui with yarn add @material-ui/core@next

 ## Available Scripts

 In the project directory, you can run: